musicist288/EC601-IoT-Security/_code/Project-2/scripts/README.md

 seem to support this functionality (or at least it's missing from the documentation), so this script relies on the 1.1 version of the API.

-Passing `--classify` will pass the tweet's text to google's NLP api in an attempt to classify it.
+Passing `--classify` will pass the tweet's text to Google's NLP API in an attempt to classify it.

 ### nlp_cli.py